 Trail #10) Lake Berryessa – North Trail

-The North End Trail follows the contours of the Lake and multiple access points along its 4.3-mile length, allowing for whatever distance you choose and is part of an effort to build a trail circumnavigating the entire lake.
+The North End Trail follows the contours of the Lake and has multiple access points along its 4.3-mile length, allowing for whatever distance you choose and is part of an effort to build a trail circumnavigating the entire lake.
 The trail provides spectacular views of the Lake, has access for swimming and is a phenomenal bird watching trail with raptors and water birds visible from the shoreline.
 Major repair and renovation of the trail by the Forest Trails Alliance have been ongoing providing for smoother biking and creek crossings.

 North Trail 4.3 miles one way – 66-foot elevation change